faassen/secretweblog_zola/content/posts/the_humble_for_loop_in_javascript.md

 sometimes ignored.

 The intuition that `for` loops are sometimes plain better carries across to many other programming languages.
-I have another article lined up talking about `for` loops in Rust and I will link to it here when it's ready.
+What are the trade-offs for the humble `for` loop in Rust?
+[Here is another article for your reading pleasure](@/posts/the_humble_for_loop_in_rust.md).
+You should be able to follow along even if you don't know Rust.

 [^1]: